 2. Mention a specific role and give an example

 While stating you're a team player is important, showing your teamwork skills is a better way to convince hiring managers you're a good fit for the role.
 Include whether you were the leader or member of a team and explain the responsibilities on your resume.
 You can also discuss the specific tasks you completed and give examples of how you're a team player during interviews.
 Here are some examples:

-- worked with a rental company where my responsibility was to calculate the embodied emissions of products
+I worked with a rental company where my responsibility was calculating the embodied emissions of products.

 3. Mention team-player phrases in your resume or interview

-Many companies use software to go through resumes, especially those who receive several resumes for one role.
+Many companies use software to review resumes, especially those receiving several resumes for one role.
 If the job requires a team player, a hiring manager may be looking for keywords such as:

 4. Include your teamwork skills with other skills and qualifications

 You should include your teamwork skills when listing other requirements on your resume.
 Even if you've written it in other areas, you can use the "Skills" section to emphasize that you're a good team player.
 Here's an example: